We catch up with the loveable star of Shrek the Musical before he takes to the stage at the Venetian Theatre, Macau.

 Your costume is quite hefty, how do you cope with moving around on stage?

 The costume and makeup are very well designed to feel like extensions of your own body.
 It makes moving around feel pretty normal once you get used to it.
 Again, you do have to over gesture a little to make your acting choices come across.

 We adore your big ogre ears!
 Do you have exceptional hearing?

 Haha, sadly I don’t have exceptional hearing, which can make singing with your ears covered quite challenging.
 There are mesh holes in the makeup foam to allow for hearing, but sometimes it can be difficult to hear the band.

 How is Shrek the Musical different from the film?

-So what’s your favorite song from the show?
+So what’s your favourite song from the show?

 How would you describe your ideal woman?